klebster2/vimrc/README.md

 - `<f>` to **F**ind files (opening a search filter that will be applied)
 - `<SHIFT+w>` To collapse all open folders starting from the root folder
 - `<\s>` to open the file with the **S**ystem application set by default for that file type
-- `<->` (Dash/Hyphen) Allows you to go back up folders.
+- `<->` (Dash/Hyphen) Allows you to go "backwards" into parent folders.
 This navigation also allows you to exit the root folder (workspace) to your home directory
 - `<SHIFT+f>` to close the interactive search
 - `<CTRL+k>` to display information about the file such as size, creation date, etc.
 - `<g+?>` to open the help with all the predefined shortcuts for quick reference
 - `<q>` to close the file explorer

-For the NvimTree configuration, go to [`./lua/plugins/nvim-tree-cfg.lua`](./lua/plugins/nvim-tree-cfg.lua)
+For the NvimTree configuration, go to [`lua/plugins/nvim-tree-cfg.lua`](./lua/plugins/nvim-tree-cfg.lua)

+### Fzf-Lua

+[Fzf](https://github.com/junegunn/fzf) is a powerful fuzzy-finder.
+It can be used to quickly find files using keybindings in the terminal such as `<Ctrl+r>` for history.
+Since the release of fzf's cousins [fzf.vim](https://github.com/junegunn/fzf.vim) a github user who goes by the name ibhagwan wrote an [Fzf-Lua](https://github.com/ibhagwan/fzf-lua/tree/main) plugin for neovim that is blazingly fast.
+[_Allegedly_](https://www.reddit.com/r/neovim/comments/113ewaf/comment/j8qqf27/#t1_j8qqf27-comment-rtjson-content), it is even faster than Telescope.

+Use:

+- `<CTRL-f>` to start searching for files.
+- `<CTRL-t>` to search helptags
+- `<CTRL-x>` to grep the cword (word under the cursor)

 ### Nvim Spell